 KUALA LUMPUR: Gold futures contracts on Bursa Malaysia Derivatives closed lower yesterday, in line with the benchmark New York Commodity Exchange’s (Comex) gold.

-KUALA LUMPUR: The three-month Kuala Lumpur Interbank Offered Rate (Klibor) futures contract ended untraded yesterday.
+KUALA LUMPUR: The three-month Kuala Lumpur Interbank Offered Rate (Klibor) futures contract closed untraded yesterday.

-KUALA LUMPUR: The Kuala Lumpur Tin Market (KLTM) closed unchanged at US$21,150 a tonne yesterday, even though the metal’s price on the London Metal Exchange (LME) rose by US$100 to US$21,250 a tonne.
+KUALA LUMPUR: The Kuala Lumpur Tin Market (KLTM) closed at a 14-month low of US$20,150 a tonne, down by US$250, while tracking the downtrend in the metal price on the London Metal Exchange (LME).

 - next ›